πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • Avoid dangling: set p = NULL; after free

-4. Habit: set p = NULL; right after free
+4. Build the habit of setting p = NULL; right after calling free

-πŸ’‘ Tip: Pair every malloc with a free, always null-check the return.
-That's enough for now.
+πŸ’‘ Tip: pair every malloc with a free, and always null-check the return value.
+That's enough to get you started.

-Up to now, arrays have had their size fixed at compile time, as in int a[5];.
-But real programs often can't know the element count until runtime.
+Up to this point, arrays have had their size fixed at compile time, as in int a[5];.
+But in real-world programs, you often don't know the element count until runtime.

 int a[100];

-Can't hold more than 100 items.
-With fewer, memory is wasted.
+Can't hold more than 100 items, and if you have fewer, the remaining memory is wasted.

 With dynamic allocation